 Earlier, it served as a train yard.
 Visitors to Oriole Park are welcome to take a tour and get an up-close look at the press box, club levels, and dugout.

-Fans will discover a wide variety of dining and retail options on Eutaw Street, which is exclusively open to pedestrians before and after the game.
+Fans will discover various dining and retail options on Eutaw Street, which is exclusively open to pedestrians before and after the game.

 While here, look for brass baseballs embedded in the concrete where home runs have been hit after hopping the park’s fences.

 In addition, visitors can enjoy other murals painted by regional artists throughout the park.

 The birthplace of George Herman “Babe” Ruth, baseball’s most illustrious hero, is just two blocks from the park.